 - Expression Mode for evaluating single-line expressions.

 - Code Fragment Mode for evaluating short code portions introducing them in the Statements to evaluate text field.
-Supported constructs are declarations, assignments, loops and if/else.
+Supported constructs are declarations, assignments, loops andif/else.

-Besides that, PyCharm provides a way to quickly evaluate in the editor an expression at caret or a selection.
+Besides that, PyCharm provides a way to quickly evaluate an expression in the editor at caret or a selection.

 While using the Expression Evaluation feature, be aware of the following: